 Cut the inner bark into thin strips and boil them like instant noodles.

 Ground into a type of meal, the inner bark of the Birch tree can be used to add texture and thicken soups and stews.

 Dried, powdered Birch leaves can be added to almost anything to flavor and spice up your survival foods.

 Three Ways To Drink Birch Sap

-While beer is by no means a survival food, it is food for the soul, and Americans have been enjoying this particular variety since the 1600s.
+While beer is not a survival food, it is food for the soul, and Americans have been enjoying this variety since the 1600s.

-You don’t have to ferment the sap of the birch tree to enjoy its benefits.
-You can make a refreshing tea that’s high in vitamin C by combining the sap from the Birch tree with a few small strips of the inner bark and some boiling water.
+You don’t have to ferment the birch tree sap to enjoy its benefits.
+You can make a refreshing tea high in vitamin C by combining the sap from the Birch tree with a few small strips of the inner bark and some boiling water.
 Read more about foraging for tea.

 #3 Birch Water

-Birch water or sap is low in calories but high in essential nutrients like magnesium, which supports our muscle and nerve function and helps us produce energy.
-It’s also said to have a rich electrolyte profile, making it ideal as a post-activity recovery drink.
+Birch water or sap is low in calories but high in essential nutrients like magnesium, which support our muscle and nerve function and help us produce energy.
+It also has a rich electrolyte profile, making it ideal as a post-activity recovery drink.

 The Birch is a survivalist’s dream, capable of providing shelter, medicine, food, and water.
-It can be used to store food, make mats and baskets, be woven into ropes, and used to treat a wide range of health issues.
-It’s little wonder it’s been used by hunter-gathers across the world for generations.
+It can be used to store food, make mats and baskets, be woven into ropes, and treat a wide range of health issues.
+It’s little wonder it’s been used by hunter-gatherers worldwide for generations.